-The MSR Blizzard Tent Stakes are excellent options as both snow and sand stakes.
-The stakes are made from premium 7075-series aluminum alloy.
-They are 9.5 inches long and weigh just 0.74 ounces per stake.
-Each stake is equipped with several holes.
-The holes can be packed with snow or sand to create an impressive amount of holding power.
+The MSR Blizzard pegs are excellent options as both snow and sand stakes.
+Made from premium 7075-series aluminum alloy they measure in at 9.5 inches in length and weigh just 0.74 ounces each.
+Individual pegs are equipped with several holes which can be packed with snow or sand to create an impressive amount of holding power.

-MSR Blizzard tent stakes are sold individually or in sets of four.
+MSR Blizzards are sold individually or in sets of four.
 As such, it’s easy to purchase the exact amount you need for your shelter.
 Their bright red anodized surface will make sure it is hard to miss them.
-Each stake has a hole on the top for securely tying down any guy line.
+Each has a hole on the top for securely tying down any guy line.

-When conditions call for it, the MSR can pull off excellent deadman anchors.
-The stakes offer superior holding power in bad weather.
+When conditions call for it, the MSR can pull off excellent deadman anchors and offer superior holding power in bad weather.
 They’re a good option for campers who are hiking into campsites.